The Appalachian State University campus is currently operating under normal conditions.

 - Seriousness (e.g. death; permanent impairment; serious injury or illness resulting from chronic and/or acute exposures; temporary injury or illness; or minor/treated injury or illness).

 Reassessments need to be made when processes or equipment changes occur in the department/area or specific workplace.
-Contact the Environmental Health, Safety and Emergency Management Department (EHS&EM) to schedule a workplace Hazard Assessment in your area.
+Contact the Environmental Health, Safety and Emergency Management Office (EHS&EM) to schedule a workplace Hazard Assessment in your area.

 Additional Supervisor Responsibilities